An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

 \subsection{Consistency}

-After having seen in Theorem \ref{Thm: main result model selection} that our estimator $\hat{\theta}$ will recover the true set of active indices $S_0$ with high probability for sufficiently large $n$, in this section we will show that under similar assumptions it will also be consistent in terms of excess risk and $\ell_1$-error.
+In this section we will show that under assumptions similar to those of Theorem \ref{Thm: main result model selection}, our estimator $\hat{\theta}$ will also be consistent in terms of excess risk (cf.~\cite{GreenshteinRitov2004}, \cite{koltchinskii2011}) and $\ell_1$-error.
+To that end, define the excess risk for a parameter $\theta$ as

-Following the empirical risk literature (cf. \cite{GreenshteinRitov2004}, \cite{koltchinskii2011}) we will analyze the performance of our estimator in terms of \textit{excess risk}.
-To that end, let $P_n$ denote the empirical measure with respect to our observations $(A_{ij}, Z_{ij})$, that is, for any suitable function $g$,